-For one reason or another, some grandparents may not get the access to the their grandchildren that they desire.
-Parents have the right to make that call but it can be especially challenging for grandparents during the holiday season.
+Coronavirus is not the only concern that can limit grandparents access to the their grandchildren.
+Parents have the right to make the call and it can be especially challenging for grandparents during the holiday season.
 However, those individuals in New Jersey who are grandparents and believe that having time with their grandchildren would benefit the children may be able to seek visitation orders by filing the appropriate motion in a family law court.

 New Jersey and every other state have enacted grandparent visitation statutes.
 These laws allow grandparents to petition the court in order to gain some level of access to their grandchildren.
 This does not mean that all petitions will automatically be granted, however.